 Did you know that fat can be moved from one area of your body and sculpted back into another area of your body? *Fat can even be frozen up six months to be used in other areas.

-Vaser lipo is an alternative to the harsh techniques of traditional liposuction.
+Vaser lipo in Sydney is an alternative to the harsh techniques of traditional liposuction.
 It is powerful enough to target large areas of fat but also suitable for more delicate areas.

 Liposculpture is a more refined form of liposuction.
 The latter was originally conceived by Dr Georgiou Fischer of Rome and was later pioneered by Dr Pierre Fournier, a family doctor in Paris who is still practicing and lecturing.
 In the late 1980’s, Dr Jeffrey Klein developed the tumescent technique which was introduced into Australia in the early 1990’s, and this has been practised at The Ashbrooke Cosmetic Surgery since 1994.

 Liposculpture removes fat deposits through thin metal tubes or cannulae using tiny entry incisions.
 Our doctors use a special syringe or a mechanical suction pump to create a negative pressure to suck out fat from the areas to be improved.
 The procedure is carried out under local anaesthesia, via the infusion of an anaesthetic solution under the skin (this is the tumescent technique).
 If required, and most often, a sedative is given to enhance patient comfort.